- Fabian Balle

 These are grants to support the work of non-profit organisations.
 They are often involved in the development, implementation and enforcement of EU legislation and policies and are primarily active in the field of environmental protection or climate policy, including energy transition.
 Only projects that are in line with the objectives of the LIFE programme will be funded.

 Funding for projects is mainly provided through grants or public procurement, with the level of funding depending on the type of action planned.
 As a rule, the level of funding is up to 60 per cent of the eligible costs.
 Projects under the Nature Conservation and Biodiversity sub-programme can receive up to 75 per cent of eligible costs.
-In the fourth sub-programme, 'Green Energy Transition', projects can receive up to 95 per cent of eligible costs.
+In the fourth sub-programme, 'Clean Energy Transition', projects can receive up to 95 per cent of eligible costs.
 EU funding can be expected at the beginning of the project.

 The programme is implemented on the basis of multi-annual work programmes lasting four or three years.
 As part of these documents, the European Commission publishes annual calls for proposals for each of the LIFE sub-programmes.
 These can be found on the EU funding and tender opportunities portal.
-What calls for proposals are there this year?
-We have selected a number of particularly interesting calls for proposals for you:

-LIFE is a funding instrument of the European Commission in the fields of environment, climate and nature protection as well as energy transition.
+Summary: LIFE is a funding instrument of the European Commission in the fields of environment, climate and nature protection as well as energy transition.
 LIFE projects are intended to contribute to the implementation, updating and development of European environmental and climate policy and legislation.
 The Commission's aim is to establish environmentally friendly, innovative products, processes and services, as well as best practices throughout the EU, and to further develop related policies and administrative practices.
+Bring your green environmental innovation to LIFE and take advantage of the opportunities offered by this unique funding programme.
+We will be happy to advise and support you throughout the application process! |

-Autorin: Christina Tanosova
+Text: Christina Tanosova

 Your contact person